 or Coverage Gap

 , and pay very little for your prescription drugs that are covered by your Medicare Part D plan.

 Extra Help eligibility is based on the income you earn and the financial resources you own - and the financial limits can change

-For example, in 2021, you will qualify for Extra Help if your income
+For example, in 2022, you will qualify for at least partial Extra Help if your income

 couple living together or even more if you have dependent children or

 a single person (or $30,950* if you are married). *includes the $1,500 burial allowance.

 The following items are NOT included in the income calculation: